opisano/opisano.github.io/_posts/2025-04-29-unicode-intro.markdown

 | 12 to 16 bits | 1110 XXXX, 10XX XXXX, 10XX XXXX            |
 | 17 to 21 bits | 1111 XXXX, 10XX XXXX, 10XX XXXX, 10XX XXXX |

+### Encoding

+For instance, lets try to encode the 大 symbol in UTF-8.

+ * It has the U+5927 code point.
+0x5927 is translated to 0b101100100100111 in binary and needs 15 bits to be represented.
+ * We are in the third case (between 12 and 16 bits, 3 code units).
+The binary value is left padded with zeros up to 16 bits which are split in 4-6-6 pattern (0101 100100 100111).
+ * The first four most significant bits are encoded in the first code unit (1110 **0101**).
+ * The next six most significant bits are encoded in the first continuation byte (10**100100**).
+ * The last six bits are encoded in the second continuation byte (10**100111**).
+ * In hexadecimal, the UTF-8 representation of the U+5927 code point is E5 A4 A9.

+### Decoding

 Just by performing a bit mask, one is capable of decoding UTF-8:

- * If value is < 0x7F, it is a one code unit sequence
+ * If the value is <= 0x7F, it is a one code unit sequence
- * If value starts with 10, it is the continuation of a multiple code unit sequence.
+ * If the value starts with 10, it is the continuation of a multiple code unit sequence.
- * If value starts with 110, it is the first of a two code unit sequence
+ * If the value starts with 110, it is the first of a two code unit sequence
- * If value starts with 1110, it is the first of a three code unit sequence
+ * If the value starts with 1110, it is the first of a three code unit sequence
- * If value starts with 1111, it is the first of a four code unit sequence
+ * If the value starts with 1111, it is the first of a four code unit sequence

+Let's decode our E5 A4 A9 sequence:
+ * The first byte (E5) has three ones in the MSB.
+It is a three byte encoded code point.
+By applying a 0x0F mask, we extract the first four bits (0101).
+ * The second byte (A4) must start with 10 (continuation byte).
+By applying a 0x3F mask, we extract the next six bits (100100)
+ * The third byte (A9) must start with 10 (continuation byte).
+By applying a 0x3F mask, we extract the next six bits (100111)
+ * Using two left shifts and two ORs, we combine the three extracted values into 0x5927, which is the 大 symbol.

+It has also disadvantages for languages that don't use the latin alphabet.
+For instance in CJK languages (Chinese/Japanese/Korean), the same text can occupy more space in UTF-8 than in UTF-16.
+This is because most of the CJK symbols have code points that take between 12 to 16 bits to write.
+So they'll be encoded in UTF-8 using 3 code units (24 bits), while a single UTF-16 code unit is sufficient (16bit).
 Another disadvantage of UTF-8 is that since some bit patterns are invalid, a text input has to be validated (checked for correctness) prior to being used.